Jacquelyn Ford Morie: Artistic career

-Jacquelyn Morie's art career began with her experimental fine art photography in the late 1970s through the 1980s.
+Morie's art career began with her experimental fine art photography in the late 1970s through the 1980s.
 Her 1984 Fine Arts Masters' thesis introduced a remarkable new process for combining then nascent computer graphic images with traditional photographic imagery titled "Integrated Fantasies", these works were started in an Apple II computer and finished in a darkroom with multiple printing techniques.

 She also created physical box assemblages during these years.
 When 3D computer graphics became available, she then created her assemblages as 3D models and presented them as stereo images.
 This was followed by her fully immersive VR art starting in 1990.
 Morie considers her VR experiences as an extension of the 3 dimensional boxes and stereo work she had created previously.

-Some select shows of Dr. Morie’s artwork include:
+Some select shows of Morie’s artwork include: